 12. Bass Harbor Head Light Trail

-If you’re searching for an easy and short hike that boasts a charming lighthouse, Bass Harbor Head Light Trail is the one for you.
+If you’re searching for an easy and short hike that has a charming lighthouse, Bass Harbor Head Light Trail is the one for you.
 This 1.5-mile out-and-back trail takes you along the rugged coastline of Maine, with gorgeous views of the lighthouse perched atop a cliff overlooking the ocean.

 This easy hike is perfect for families, and people with mobility issues, and the trail is well-maintained and relatively flat, making it an ideal choice for a quick adventure.